Haplogroup G-P303: G-L497 subgroups

 The Polish percentage of DYS388=13 men is diminished solely because of the origins of a significant group of G2c men in that country.
 Without the G2c group, the DYS388=13 percentage is 50%.
 The German G samples are much more numerous in the southwestern part of the country.

 Based on marker values, the only non-European DYS388=13 sample that has surfaced from the Old World that has similar STR marker values to the Europeans is a single sample from Egypt.
-And the only SNP-proven L497+ men outside Europe in the Haplogroup G Project have Turkish ancestry.

 The paucity of proven samples from outside Europe so far leaves open the possibility this DYS388 mutation originated in a European.

+Borbély et al. (2023) analyzed 115 whole mitogenomes and 92 Y-chromosomal Short Tandem Repeat (STR) and Single Nucleotide Polymorphism (SNP) profiles from a Hungarian ethnic group, the Székelys, living in southeast Transylvania (Romania), and concluded that the G-L497 subhaplogroup likely originated from Central Europe and has been mostly prevalent in European populations since the Neolithic period.
+The G-L497 lineage could potentially be associated with the Linear Pottery culture-Linearbandkeramik (LBK) culture of Central Europe.

+G-L497 have been found in high percentages among early Alpine Celts (37%) from Southern Germany associated with the Hallstatt culture, and Iron Age Etruscans (6-7%) from Italy.

 G-Z725

 Z725 was first identified by a citizen researcher among data for a single sample in the 1000 Genomes Project in summer 2011, but it was not until summer 2012 that it was confirmed in testing at Family Tree DNA as a separate subgroup.
 This L497 subgroup is the most common G subgroup in Europe because a high percentage of L497 men are also Z725+.
 Z725 is found at chromosome position 7957070 and is a deletion.